danghuybk/scala-algo/README.md

 # scala-algo
+ - Scala suck.
+Messy syntax and worst documentation.
+I hate Scala so far.
- - Use to get on well with Scala syntax and DS
+ - Use to get on well with Scala until I love Scala or come to conclusion that Scala still suck